 - Expansion: WoW Classic

-Through out the quest line, you will be required to hand in certain components to move forward.
-Some of the items you will have to collect yourself from the NPC’s, however most are obtained via some form of profession, so be sure to check if any friends or guildmates can help with what you can not collect yourself.
+Throughout the quest line, you will be required to hand in certain components to move forward.
+Some of the items you will have to collect yourself from an NPC, however most are obtained via some form of profession, so be sure to check if any friends or guildmates can help with what you cannot collect yourself.
 Below is a list of all the items required in the order you need to hand them in: